jcepriano/Launch_Mod2Week4_Assessment/README.md

 ## Questions (8 points possible)
 1. In your own words, how would you define an ORM?

+A framework that allows a programmer to connect an application and a database

 2. Given the two classes for bike and owner, update the classes to include a one-to-many relationship where each bike has one owner, and each owner can have many bikes.

     ```C#